Location: Tena, Ecuador

 Cost: $450 for the 1st week + $250 for each additional week (2 month minimum is recommended) – see ‘Costs’ tab for further details

-- Incorporate local traditions in art and music with your skills and interests to collaborate on events for the community
+- Incorporate local traditions in art and music with your skills and interests and collaborate on events for the community

-- Gain experience in designing and implementing art and music workshops for kids and adults in schools, shelters, and at-risk youth after school programs
+- Gain experience in designing and implementing art and music workshops for kids and adults in schools, shelters, and after-school programs

-- Shadow masters in ceramics and pottery, and learn how they use all-natural ingredients to create most materials
+- Shadow masters in Amazonian arts, and learn how they use all-natural, plant-based ingredients to create materials

 - Keywords: art, art history, culture, design, jewelry-making, dance, music, theatre, weaving, local products, pottery, ceramics, natural products, economic development, sustainable development, indigenous traditions.